MartinFeineis/Library/Linux/Bash.md

 ## find
 Find files in a folder with excluding a path
-`find . -path ./exclude/path -prune -o -iname "*pattern*" -print`
+`find . -path ./exclude/path -prune -o -iname "*pattern*" -print` Find all files ending in .md and find the lines that contain django in those files.
+`find . -type f -name "*.md" -exec grep "{}" -re django  \;`
 ## du
 Getting disk usage with excluding one or more pathes
 `du --exclude=path1 --exclude=path2 --exclude=path3 -sh *`